Diversity & Inclusion

 Honoring Our Similarities and Differences

-At Trinity, we believe diversity embraces both the visible and invisible differences among individuals including, but not limited to, race, gender, culture, religion, socioeconomic status, perspectives, physical ability, education, and family composition.
+At Trinity, we believe diversity embraces both the visible and invisible differences among individuals including, but not limited to, race, culture, religion, socioeconomic status, perspectives, physical ability, education, family composition, sex, gender identity, or sexual orientation.

 Diversity and inclusivity are essential to a well-rounded education that promotes intellectual curiosity, academic excellence, and moral growth.
 Trinity is a place where people of all faiths, traditions, and backgrounds are warmly welcomed, and where the dignity of every person is respected.